ssvlabs/awesome-ssv/README.md

 ### How to add your project

-Add your project into appropriate category in this readme file and create a pull request.
+Add your project to the appropriate category in this README file and create a pull request.

 **Example project**

-- [My project name](https://github.com/myrepos/my-awesome-ssv-repo) — short one sentence project description
+- [My project name](https://github.com/myrepos/my-awesome-ssv-repo) — short one-sentence project description

-One paragraph description talking what my project is about, how is it special.
+One paragraph description talking what my project is about, and how is it special.
 Please keep your description concise, the limit is 80 words.

 ### LICENSE